 The rest of the Playbook is divided into the following sections:

-- Prepare for Change: It’s important that companies gather the information needed to make a decision on faster payments.
-Organizations should evaluate their faster payments needs, determine how they can best fit into the marketplace, and establish what technologies they many need to invest in.
+- Prepare for Change: It’s important that companies gather the information needed to make a decision.
+Organizations should evaluate their needs, determine how they can best fit into the marketplace, and establish what technologies they many need to invest in.

 - How to Communicate Your Strategy: When a plan is devised and agreed upon by the team, it’s important to communicate it to the entire organization, identifying who is responsible for what at each stage.
 It’s also important to educate everyone on what the benefits of the plan are, which can be done through small group discussions, and presentations, among other options.